 Some years ago I started working with this organization and I make speeches on mental health issues, on how the Danish psychiatric services are organized, how and where you can get help if you have problems.
 I know that many Somali families do not trust the Danish psychiatric services, they fear that they will be met with racism and prejudices.
 It happens that the mentally ill will be sent home to Somalia to get treated.
 I met in Burco 2 young men, one from the UK and one from Denmark, both schizophrenic.
 The young man from Denmark was in an Elaj, where I met him.
 He was chained, naked and alone in a dark room.
 Treatment?
 This was torture.

 I think that organizations like the one in Denmark should be in each country where Somalis live.
 I know that there are Somali social workers,doctors and nurses everywhere and my advice is that Somali professionals should take the responsibility of helping their fellow Somalis.
 Health professionals should be bridgebuilders between the Somali community and our new societies.

-There should be advice centers where well integrated Somalis can help the dysfunctional families with advice and information.
+There should be advice centers where well integrated Somali professionals can help the dysfunctional families with advice and information.
 Support both to the parents and the young people that are falling between 2 chairs.

-It takes time to find out how to navigate in a new society but some people never learn this and their children will pay the price.Somali social and health workers in Diaspora can be of important help to these families.
+It takes time to find out how to navigate in a new society but some people never learn this and their children will pay the price.Somali social and health workers in Diaspora can play a crucial role for these families.